What are the terms and conditions?

-7.1 We cannot accept your Application unless you are aged 18 or over, unless the Course is specifically advertised as being for persons under that age.
-By submitting your Application for any Course not advertised as being for persons under 18, you warrant that you are aged 18 or over.
+7.1 We cannot accept your Application unless you are aged 18 or over, unless the Class is specifically advertised as being for persons under that age.
+By submitting your Application for any Class not advertised as being for persons under 18, you warrant that you are aged 18 or over.
 If this turns out to be incorrect, we will be entitled to cancel the Contract on written notice to you.

 8. Overseas applications

-8.1 If you are travelling from overseas we may need to contact you in the two weeks prior to the Course starting.
+8.1 If you are travelling from overseas we may need to contact you in the two weeks prior to the Class starting.
 You must include your contact details in the UK when you submit your Application.

 8.2 You should wait to receive our confirmation before making any travel arrangements.
-We will not be responsible for any travel or accommodation costs you incur if we do not offer you a place on the Course.
+We will not be responsible for any travel or accommodation costs you incur if we do not offer you a place on the Class.